LaZeR30/FirebaseRealTimeTrains/README.md

 ## Function

-* Firebase Train Schedule allows to add information about trains which are dynamically stored in Firebase.
+* Firebase Train Schedule allows users to add information about trains which are dynamically stored in Firebase.
 * Train Schedules update every minute, or can be immediately refreshed by clicking a button.

 ## Technical Details